A well-known fact: The world is positively dotted with breathtakingly beautiful beaches.

 Easily one of the Philippines' prettiest, Sila Island is found along the coast of Northern Samar!
 Its powdery, sweet-hued shore is the result of pulverized red corals and shelled creatures, called foraminifera, blending with the white sand.
 These fragments are washed ashore during the southwest monsoon season.

 2. Subic Beach, Sorsogon, Philippines

 Nope, we're not referring to a mere two-hour drive from Manila.
 This particular Subic is in Matnog, Sorsogon, and is divided into Subic Laki and Subic Liit (because two beaches are better than one)!
 The beach's fine, pink-tinged sand also comes from crushed red corals.

-Also called Parola Beach (yes, of the famous Parola Lighthouses!), this long stretch of pink shoreline can be found in Cape San Agustin, Davao Oriental.
+Also called Parola Beach (yes, of the famous Parola Lighthouses), this long stretch of pinkish shoreline can be found in Cape San Agustin, Davao Oriental.
 Pundaguitan’s candy-colored sand comes from red organ-pipe coral sediments that mix with its original white sand.

 5. Pink Sands Beach in Harbour Island, Bahamas